cseanburns/electronic_resource_mgmt/src/13-user-experience.md

 By the end of this section, you will understand that:

-1. **User Experience (UX) is Multi-Dimensional**: UX encompasses various parameters like actors, objects, contexts, and interfaces.
+1. **User Experience (UX) is Multi-Dimensional**: UX encompasses parameters like actors, objects, contexts, and interfaces.
 Understanding these parameters helps in evaluating how effectively users interact with library systems.
 2. **Importance of Gathering Data from Diverse Users**: UX research must include diverse patron feedback&emdashfrom students to faculty, and from users with disabilities&emdash;ensuring that the user experience is inclusive and addresses the needs of all patrons.
 3. **User Research Methods Enrich UX Understanding**: Incorporating user research methods, such as card sorting and think-aloud protocols, adds depth to understanding user needs and behaviors.
 These methods help librarians develop a more user-centered approach to system design and evaluation.
 4. **There are Different Types of Data to Inform UX**: Libraries can use both *usage data* (how users interact with a system) and *breakage data* (issues or obstacles users face) to inform decisions.
 Using both data types provides a fuller picture of system performance and user challenges.